leikoilja/ha-google-home/README.md

    `ha-google-home`.
 4. Download _all_ the files from the `custom_components/ha-google-home/` directory (folder) in this repository.
 5. Place the files you downloaded in the new directory (folder) you created.

-6. Restart Homeassistant.
+### Integration Setup

+1. Restart Homeassistant after installation.
-7. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Google-Home".
+2. In the Homeassistant UI go to "Configuration" -> "Integrations" click "+" and search for "Google Home".

-#### Running HA in Docker
+#### Running in Homeassistant Docker container

 Make sure that you have your Homeassistant Container network set to 'host', as perscribed in the official docker installation for homeassistant.

-## Configuration

-Configration is done through the UI.

 ## Contribution